kschuler/guide/guidelines/making-stimuli.md

 ## Sounds

 I prefer to create sound stimuli by recording actual human voices.
-Afterward, I edit them to control for specific features like noise, pitch, and duration.
+Afterward, I edit them to control for specific features like noise and duration.
 While speech synthesizers are great these days, I find it difficult to get them to pronounce nonsense words the way I want them to.
 If my studies used natural language words or sentences, I would be fine with synthesizing sound stimuli.

 ### How to record sounds